tobyhodges/fair-research-software/episodes/02-tools.md

 ### Development environment

 One of the first choices we make when writing code is what tool to use to do the writing.
-You can use a simple text editor such as Notepad, a terminal based tool such as Vim or Emacs, or one of many Integrated Developmet Environments (IDEs) which give you the tools to write, run and debug your code and inspect the output all in one place.
+You can use a simple text editor such as Notepad, a terminal based editor with syntax highlighting such as Vim or Emacs, or one of many Integrated Development Environments (IDEs) which give you the tools to write, run and debug your code and inspect the output all in one place.
 (Note that you should not use word processing software such as Microsoft Word or Apple Pages to write code - these tools are designed to create nicely formatted text for humans to read, so they may add or change formatting, or insert invisible characters that the programming language can't interpret.
 Try opening a Word document in Notepad to see an example.)